-Eileen who was a teacher in London.
-In 1939 we know she was teaching history at the Royal School For Naval And Marine Officers' Daughters in Isleworth.
-She lived in Wimbledon and died in Putney Hospital aged 57.
+Eileen was a school teacher.
+From the 1939 Register we know she was teaching history at the time at the Royal School For Naval And Marine Officers' Daughters in Isleworth.
+She lived in Wimbledon and died in Putney Hospital aged 56.

 Jane married James HUSSEY, son of Thomas HUSSEY and Agnes DEVINE, on 13 Aug 1891 in Our Lady of Victories Church (Pro-Cathedral), High St., Kensington.
 James was born on 27 Sep 1865 in 9 Mayfield Place, Kensington, London.
+He was christened on 29 Oct 1865 in Our Lady of Victories, High St., Kensington.
 He died on 3 Apr 1936 in West London Hospital, Hammersmith, London.
 He was buried on 6 Apr 1936 in St. Mary's Cemetery, Kensal Green, London (grave no. 2845 XP).

 Jane and James had the following children.

 + 43 M i Michael Robert HUSSEY was born on 6 Jun 1892.
 He died on 7 Mar 1980.
 44 M ii